-Take some solar powered ground or fairy lights to help you mark your camp site if you have them.
+Take some solar or battery powered ground or fairy lights to help you mark your camp site if you have them.

 Lady Leyland.
 Unless you have booked Lady Leyland, or have specific permission from me, you are not permitted to enter inside the bus or climb the ladder.
 If you have booked Lady or been given permission by me (It's highly likely I'll give permission), access to the roof top is strictly at your own risk and should never exceed two persons standing or six persons sitting/laying down.
 Note there is no hand rails on the rooftop terrace so intoxicated or silly behavior is banned for your own safety.
 Again, access is at your own risk, enjoy and have fun while being aware.

 You will see some Private Property, surveillance cameras in use signs around the borders of the property, this is to discourage the firewood thieves who chop down trees and sell the wood to others.
-There is only one motion sensor camera at the entrance to record vehicle registration plates for your safety and ensure correct camp numbers etc. There is no other surveillance so don't worry, get naked if it's your thing (don't walk past the entrance naked - I don't need to see that!).
+Motion sensor cameras at the entrances record vehicle registration plates for your safety and ensure correct camp numbers etc. There is no other surveillance so don't worry, get naked if it's your thing (don't walk past the entrance naked - I don't need to see that!).

 Fire!
-If the fire danger season is over, and camp fires are allowed, following CFA clearance for the area, please choose your fire spot carefully, fires are permitted anywhere on the property as long as you have considered the following:
+If the fire danger season is over, and camp fires are allowed, following CFA clearance for the area, please choose your fire spot carefully, fires are permitted in designated fire pits only on the property as long as you have considered the following:

-- Have you cleared the fire area of dead leaves/scrub, have no trees or branches above and have some water just in case?
+- Are you at a fire designated spot?
 Are you fully responsible and aware of the dangers of not keeping an eye on your fire for the safety of you and others?
 Fire allowed!